Exerra/karen-bot-docs/development/whatToWorkOn.md

 So, this nifty section features a dynamic view that mentions what stuff needs to be worked on and if someone is assigned to it already 😄

-If you want to work on something that hasn't yet been assigned (or has been assigned to Exerra), [x] 😊<br>
+If you want to work on something that hasn't yet been assigned (or has been assigned to Exerra), [PLACEHOLDER] 😊<br>
 I, the great Queen Exerra, cannot do a lot of this stuff alone nowadays since I have a lot of other projects to work on, so I'm relying on YOU! 😆

 <img src="https://techcrunch.com/wp-content/uploads/2015/04/uncle-sam-we-want-you1-kopie_1.png?w=730&crop=1" alt="drawing" width="500"/>